California Gothic · Adult Literary Fiction

 Will there be a sequel?

 Book two is set during COVID — a road trip, a different city, a woman you may or may not have met before.
-Same hunger.
+Different weather.
+Same appetite for danger.

 Did AI write this?